mlxd/GPUE/README.md

 faster rotation (as a tornado would), these vortices only allow themselves to enter with a singular unit of angular momentum (think 100x 1 unit vortices instead of 1x 100 unit vortex).
 This gives us a nice well arranged lattice if performed correctly.
-It is this lattice that I have been researching (read as: playing with).
+It is this lattice that we have been researching (read as: playing with).
 However, this code can be used in any trapping geometry, rotation, etc. that you wish to use.
-Bear in mind, I have developed this for a 2D system only.
-Extensions to 3D should be straight-forward though.
+Bear in mind, we have developed this for a 2D system only.
+Extensions to 3D are currently in the works, and are in the beta branch lead by the amazing James Schloss (leois).
+When completed, these will be merged into master.

 ###############################################################################
 ## 2. Great!
 How do I make a BEC?